giserh/PySlope/README.md

    For windows users - you are out of luck for any of my help.
 I am not a windows guy nor will I ever be.
 There are a
     few tutorials online that allow you to install python and the modules itself.
-If you realized your major mistake by not going with a Unix type OS then have no fear windows has made some sort of a comeback by using [cygwin] (https://www.cygwin.com/)
+If you realized your major mistake by not going with a Unix type OS then have no fear, windows has made some sort of a comeback by using [cygwin] (https://www.cygwin.com/)